choreboy17240/Smart-Charger-Hardware/README.md

 damage from excessive discharge while allowing normal operation above the safe voltage threshold.

+**Note:** As battery voltage limits vary across manufacturers and also depend on how aggressive you want to be in draining the battery, you will need to adjust the RV1 trim potentiometer so that the shutoff occurs at the desired voltage.
+Typical range might be around 11.0-11.5 volts, but check the manufacturer's recommendation for your battery!

 ## Thermal Performance

 The design has been thermally optimized for enclosed operation: